basitsk09/test/README.md

 export default RW04;

-✅ Tooltips and red error borders have been added to numeric fields:

-Shows “Invalid number” if a value is non-numeric

-Highlights the input with a red border for quick visibility
+✅ The updated code now includes:

+Correct use of values like row[key] or staticData[...] in validation

+Red borders and helper text for invalid number entries

+No more value is not defined errors

-Let me know if you’d like to:
+Let me know if you’d like:

-Highlight all errors on submit

-Add inline success indicators (like green borders)

-Display a summary error panel at the top
+Summary panel with all row-level error messages

+Field-level tooltips for better usability

+A shared error state tracker for batch validation